OIE says European bird flu viruses similar to Korean one

-PARIS (Reuters) - Tests show that bird flu viruses found in Germany, the Netherlands and Britain are similar to one that devastated poultry flocks in South Korea earlier this year, the World Organization for Animal Health (OIE) said on Wednesday.
+PARIS, Nov 19 (Reuters) - Tests show that bird flu viruses found in Germany, the Netherlands and Britain are similar to one that devastated poultry flocks in South Korea earlier this year, the World Organisation for Animal Health (OIE) said on Wednesday.

 “They are very, very close, which reinforces the theory of a transmission through migrating birds,” OIE Director General Bernard Vallat told Reuters, adding that genetic analyses had pegged similarities at 99.8 percent.